daniran/similarweb/README.md

 It provides info on similar sites, and also renders the site in an iframe where possible.

 ## Imlementation
-The application uses node.js as the backend, and angularJS + jQuery + bootstrap on the frontend
+The application uses node.js as the backend, and angularJS + jQuery + bootstrap on the frontend.

+It also saves the last searches the browser in LocalStorage

 ## Demo